rahulkathpalia/javascript-interview-questions/README.md

 | 290 | [What is the difference between java and javascript](#what-is-the-difference-between-java-and-javascript) |
 | 291 | [Does JavaScript support namespaces](#does-javascript-support-namespaces) |
 | 292 | [How do you declare a namespace](#how-do-you-declare-a-namespace) |
-| 293 | [How do you invoke javascript code in an iframe from the parent page]
 | 297 | [What is jQuery](#what-is-jquery) |
 | 298 | [What is V8 JavaScript engine](#what-is-v8-javascript-engine) |
 | 299 | [Why do we call javascript as dynamic language](#why-do-we-call-javascript-as-dynamic-language) |